actlab-genesys/GeneSys/examples/README.md

 # Example GeneSys Flow Using Resnet50
 Here is an exmaple to walk throuh all pieces of GeneSys framework including the compilation, RTL simulation, RTL emulation, and ASIC synthesis.
 As example, we uses Resnet50 as the model, a 16x16 Systoic Core, and a 16 lane Tandem Processor as the GeneSys hardware instance.

-## 1 ONNX Model
+## 1. ONNX Model
-Navigate to [benchmark](https://github.com/actlab-genesys/GeneSys/tree/new-organization/benchmarks) directory and download the Resnet50 ONNX mode from ***Download ONNX Models*** section.
+Navigate to [benchmark](https://github.com/actlab-genesys/GeneSys/tree/new-organization/benchmarks) directory and download the Resnet50 ONNX mode from *Download ONNX Models* section.
 You can use Neutron to view a computation graph of this model.

-## 2 Compile Model TBF
+## 2. Compile Model TBF
 Go to the terminal that contains the ONNX model Navigate to the ```GeneSys``` directory and run the following command to compile.
 Make sure to fill in ```ONNX_PATH``` with the path to the ONNX file: